 Give your sales team the right tools to help them do their job efficiently and effectively (see our list of top 50 sales productivity tools!).
 Top sales enablement technologies, such as Seismic, aim to align marketing processes and goals and then arm sales teams with the tools and content to improve sales execution and drive revenue.
 Sales enablement, by nature, empowers and enables sales reps to work more efficiently.
 And remember, a more productive sales team means more revenue is being generated!

 There is more data, more readily available, than ever before.
 This data is how organizations know what is working, areas to improve, and opportunities for new sales strategies.
 Analytics play an important role in driving business strategy and enabling informed decision-making.
 In fact, organizations that use sales analytics and sales insights increase team quota attainment 4x faster than non-users.
 As B2B companies become more data-driven, they begin to see changes in productivity levels and how they engage with prospects and are able to make greater impacts on the bottom-line.

 Many organizations are not consistently improving sales productivity because they don’t regularly track productivity gains and results.
 Determine which metrics are most important, such as call rate, win rate, sales cycle length, pipeline conversion rate, and average number of touches.
-Then use dashboards to visualize trends and gain valuable insights into sales rep activity – what makes top performers so successful, and what is inhibiting under-performers?
+Sales enablement technology provides these insights and analytics.
+These dashboards help visualize trends and gain valuable insights into sales rep activity and helps answer questions such as what makes top performers so successful, and what is inhibiting under-performers?